Updated Oct. 10, 2023

 Big box home improvement stores aside, you can buy new windows for your home at manufacturer showrooms and franchises, and through dealers.
 Let’s talk about those differences for a moment.

 As an example, Andersen® Windows & Doors is a manufacturer that sells their products through a network of approved and authorized dealers.
 Yet they also own Renewal by Andersen®, which is a separate entity of franchises owned by Andersen Windows.
-Renewal by Andersen only sells one product line of Andersen windows, which you can’t purchase anywhere else other than a Renewal by Andersen showroom, installed by their employees.
+Renewal by Andersen only sells one product line of Andersen windows, the 100 Series, which is also available through authorized dealers like DunRite Windows & Doors.
+If you can, obtaining a price quote from each might be enlightening.

 Pella, Milgard and Anlin are similar to Andersen, selling through dealers.
 Pella has their own showrooms, however, which the others do not (unless a dealer has their own showroom).
 Renewal by Andersen is the only franchise model.